ijhoskins/satmut_utils/README.md

 Common transcript annotations in GFF format map coordinates in the genome.
 For this typical case, file A should specify a transcript FASTA and file C should specify the genome FASTA.

 In typical saturation mutagenesis datasets, an intron-less coding sequence, often lacking endogenous untranslated (UTR) regions, is expressed from a vector.
-With the three reference files noted above, the user can set A and C to the composite (vector and target CDS) reference FASTA, then make a custom GFF annotation (file B).
+With the three reference files above, the user can set A and C to the composite (vector + target CDS) reference FASTA, then make a custom GFF annotation (file B).
 See documentation for more information on creating reference files.

 ## Code examples